tinykite/tinykite.github.io/_posts/2019-01-12-rethinking-publishing.md

 ---
-title: Rethinking Publishing on the Web
+title: Should Writers Code?
+Rethinking Publishing on the Web
 date: 2019-01-12 00:00:00 Z
 layout: post
-description: Should writers and editors learn to code?
-Why we should all advocate for tools that improve the web.
+description: Why we should all advocate for tools that improve the web.
 ---

 I’m a designer who codes.
 But I also enjoy writing, and I spent the first several years of my career as a staff writer and editor for publications ranging from [consumer magazines](https://craftcouncil.org/) to [whimsically-named literary journals](http://www.paperdarts.org/).
 Since then, I’ve felt increasingly passionate about encouraging other writers and creatives to code — and to get just as excited as I am about the future of the web.

 Getting your hands dirty with the fundamentals of HTML and CSS can make it easier to build or update an online portfolio.
-Or be the gateway drug to interactive storytelling experiments and even [unconventional adventures in data-driven journalism](https://pudding.cool/).
+Or be the gateway drug to interactive storytelling experiments and even unconventional adventures in data-driven journalism, such as The Pudding's exploration of how [women's pants pockets are inferior](https://pudding.cool/2018/08/pockets/).

 But that’s not what I want to talk about.
 There’s something far less sexy that I don’t think gets the discussion it deserves.
 And that’s the relative impermanence of writing on the web.